jennybrown8/SilentEatingDrinking/README.md

 10. Some interesting class names from core Ark classes are: PrimalCharacter (all Ark dinos and players), ShooterCharacter (human players only), PDA_Voice_Collection with DA_Male_Legacy, DA_Male_A, etc. which are stored in ShooterCharacter.Player Voice Collection; and Character Status Component (status effect sounds).

 To view the pathnames of currently playing sounds while playing the game, set `au.debug.sounds 1` from the Ark in-game console.

+## Publishing

+Once the mod is working and tested, Unreal's UGC menu has a "Share" option that automatically uploads to CurseForge provided you've linked your account login the way that it wants.
+It's one click and even provides a convenience URL link directly to your CurseForge page.
+Very easy.
+Once the mod is on CurseForge, it takes about 20 minutes for it to "Cook" and reach "waiting for approval".
+YOU are the one who approves it and publishes it, as the build is considered a private test build until you mark it Approved.
+There's a complicated way to download a test mod to a private server for private testing, but I usually don't bother and just push the build public and test it "in production".
+It can be rolled back if necessary.